microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 combinations described in [Minimum Support Set], transpose support isn't guaranteed and needs to be checked explicitly.

+### Atomic Operations

+Internally these may done component-wise or multiple components may be accumulated in a single atomic, this is implementation dependent.
+In other words, some implementations may use scalar atomics while others may use vector atomics of an arbitrary size.
+Also, implementations may serialize per-component atomic adds accross threads arbitrarily.

 ### Non-Uniform control flow

 There are no requirements for fully occupied waves or uniform control flow while using these intrinsics, this is to ensure wide usability across all shader stages (compute, ray-tracing, pixel shader etc).
 It is possible that implementations can enable fast paths by allowing vectors to cooperate behind the scenes in cases with uniform paths, fully occupied waves and uniform values for Matrix, Matrix Offset, Matrix Interpretation, Matrix Layout, Matrix Stride, Matrix Transpose and Bias, Bias Offset, Bias Interpretation, but this is not a requirement for functionality.

 ### Shader Stages